-The SPIE Digital Library is the most extensive resource available on optics and photonics, providing unprecedented access to more than 450,000 technical papers from SPIE Journals and Conference Proceedings from 1962 to the present.
-More than 18,000 new technical papers are added annually.
+The SPIE Digital Library is the most extensive resource available on optics and photonics providing access to more than 450,000 technical papers from SPIE journals and conference proceedings from 1962 to the present.

 Reaxys includes three chemistry information databases: Beilstein, Gmelin, and Patent Chemistry.
 Reaxys is a web-based search and retrieval system for chemical compounds, bibliographic data and chemical reactions.
 It is built to support chemists in their daily work with focused and relevant information in chemistry.